Information for Faculty

 Q: Is the Community Emergency Aid Fund meant to help us prevent furloughs if we cannot be in residence in the spring?
 Is the HMC Community Emergency Aid Fund something staff, students, and faculty in need can apply to or is it intended to support the operating budget?
 What is the EERF?

 A: The Community Emergency Aid Fund provides operational support to the College following the unforeseen expenditures related to the COVID-19 pandemic, specifically, the need to cover unforeseen budget shortfalls caused by the pandemic.
 The College also has created an Employee Emergency Relief Fund to provide direct support to employees who were furloughed as a result of students not being allowed to return to live on campus.

 Q: My daughter is in the process of getting braces, and I don’t know how this is going to work with our benefits if we have layoffs or furloughs.

-A: In the event we do have to offer fall courses online, we have committed to continuing health insurance for our staff who may have to be furloughed.
+A: We have committed to continuing health insurance for our staff who may have to be furloughed.
 Please reach out to Human Resources to discuss your specific needs.
 Since staff members’ concerns and needs vary greatly, we can better respond once we know more about a person’s specific circumstances and needs.

 Q: Have we looked at reducing health benefits?